Interstitial Cystitis Diet: What To Eat & What To Avoid

 • Spicy foods and foods that contain hot peppers or horseradish

-• Soy products, including dairy substitutes
+• Soy products, like soybeans, tofu, soy sauce, and certain dairy substitutes

 • Onions